chunglabmit/nuggt/README.md

 * **--port** the port number to bind to.
 The port number that the server binds to.
 By default, *nuggt-align* uses any available port.
 * **--reference-voxel-size** The size of a voxel in the reference image (in nanometers).
-The three sizes should be specified, separated by commas, e.g. "1000.0,1000.0,1000.0".
+The three sizes should be specified, separated by commas(in X, Y, z order), e.g. "1000.0,1000.0,1000.0".
-* **--moving-voxel-size** The size of a voxel in the moving image (in nanometers).
-The three sizes should be specified, separated by commas, e.g. "1000.0,1000.0,1000.0".
+* **--moving-voxel-size** the size of a voxel in the moving image (in nanometers).
+The three sizes should be specified, separated by commas(in X, Y, z order), e.g. "1000.0,1000.0,1000.0".
+* **--z-y-x-voxel** the size of a voxel in the original image (in micrometers).
+The three sizes should be specified, separated by a space(in z, Y, X order), e.g. 4 1.8 1.8.
+* **--min-distance** the minimum distance between any two annotations.
+* **--n-workers** the number of workers to be used during warping.
+* **--flip-x** this parameter indicates that the image should be flipped in the X direction after transposing and resizing.
+* **--flip-y** this parameter indicates that the image should be flipped in the Y direction after transposing and resizing.
+* **--flip-z** this parameter indicates that the image should be flipped in the Z direction after transposing and resizing.

-**nuggt-align** will print the URLs of the reference viewer and moving viewer on startup.
+**nuggt-align** will print the URLs of the reference viewer, moving viewer and original viewer on startup.
 These can be used to launch browser instances for editing.
 **nuggt-align** works by maintaining a list of point annotations for each image in the *correspondence-points* annotation layer.
 It maintains one pair of points in the *edit* annotation layer.
 These are